utnet-org/utility/docs/architecture/how/README.md

-# How uncd works
+# How unc-node works

-This chapter describes how uncd works with a focus on implementation details and practical scenarios.
+This chapter describes how unc-node works with a focus on implementation details and practical scenarios.
 To get a better understanding of how the protocol works, please refer to [nomicon](https://nomicon.io).
 For a high-level code map of framework, please refer to this [document](../).

 ## High level overview

-On the high level, uncd is a daemon that periodically receives messages from the network and sends messages to peers based on different triggers.
+On the high level, unc-node is a daemon that periodically receives messages from the network and sends messages to peers based on different triggers.
 Uncd is implemented using an [actor framework](https://en.wikipedia.org/wiki/Actor_model) called